Azure/RGCOPY/rgcopy-docu.md

 #### Network access to storage accounts in target RG
 RGCOPY changes the following storage account configurations in the target RG:
 - **`allowSharedKeyAccess`**
 This will be set to *False* for Microsoft internal subscriptions.
-For other subscriptions, it will be set to *True* (as long as RGCOPY parameter `targetNoSaKeys` is not set).
+For other subscriptions, it will be set to *True* (as long as RGCOPY parameter `disableTargetSaKeys` is not set).
 - **`publicNetworkAccess`**
 This configuration will only be changed if it was `SecuredByPerimeter` in the source SA.
 In this case, you will get a warning in RGCOPY and the target SA will be created with `publicNetworkAccess = Disabled`.
 - **`networkAcls.defaultAction`**